Sang-kyung/COOKIN/README.md

 - <a href="https://www.npmjs.com/package/react-modal">react-modal</a> - npm react-modal

 ## Codes
-- Routes.js contains links to each pages.
+- Routes.js contains links to each pages
-- UIs are organized with Pages-Views-items-buttons order.
+- UIs are organized with Pages-Views-items-buttons order
-- Each pages call views and views call items and buttons.
+- Each pages call views and views call items and buttons
-- Divided by Components, Images, Pages, Config and Reducers folder.
+- Divided by Components, Images, Pages, Config and Reducers folder
-- Images and img folders contain our image files used by web site.
+- Images and img folders contain our image files used by web site
-- Reducers contains our states using redux and functions controlling states.
+- Reducers contains our states using redux and functions controlling states
-- Config contains persist store.
+- Config contains persist store